ApratimR/FNN-Hash/readme.md

 ### Some Notes
 * *the node activation function is a threshold gate.*
 * *the number of nodes in inputlayer = 2 x no. of nodes in outout layer*
-* *and those number of nodes changed by user easily thus changing the size of hash generated.(max size = 1024)*
+* *and those number of nodes changed by user easily thus changing the size of hash generated.(max size = 1024 NOTE: 1024 size hash takes a lot of time so be patient when you request for a hash size of 1024)*

 ### Requirements